Music Video Fashion: Seventeen – Fear

 Finally, a fashion review on Seventeen.

 Seventeen’s third album “An Ode” was released on September 16th and I haven’t stopped listening to at least one song from it since then.

 I always look forward to Seventeen’s releases and with Hit being the prerelease song, I knew that if the rest of the album has a similar sound, it will be one of my favorite albums of the year.
 And I was right.

 And Asia Artist Awards agree its worthy of praise too.
 They awarded Seventeen with Album of the Year (their first Daesang).
 So what about their title track from the album, Fear?
 The song, choreography, the clothes, hair, makeup…it’s pure perfection.

-Speaking of the clothes, there’s three main looks in this video.
+Speaking of the clothes, there are three main looks in this video.
 Two group looks and one individual look.
 So let’s get started!

 Look 1: Suit Up

 Let me start by saying this is one of the few reviews I’ve done where I’ve loved every look included in the video, and I have no complaints or changes I’d make.
 This first look is pretty difficult to screw up considering it’s Seventeen in fitted black suits.

 There are small variations in the members looks.
 Hoshi has a white feather on his jacket.
 Joshua has a feather on his jacket and a brooch near his collar.